-The roof antenna is for OnStar®, SiriusXM® Satellite Radio, and GPS (Global Positioning System), if the vehicle has these features.
+The roof antenna is for OnStar®, SiriusXM® Satellite Radio, and GPS (Global Positioning System).
 Keep clear of obstructions for clear reception.
 If the vehicle has a sunroof, and it is open, reception can also be affected.

-Pandora Internet Radio
+Pandora Internet Radio If equipped, Pandora[®] is a free

-If equipped, Pandora® is a free Internet radio service that streams personalized radio stations based on artists, tracks, genres, and comedians.
-Create stations using the Pandora website or Smartphone application, then use that (thumbs up) or (thumbs down) to personalize stations.
+Internet radio service that streams personalized radio stations based on artists, tracks, genres, and comedians.
+Create stations using the Pandora website or Smartphone application, then use (thumbs up) or (thumbs down) to personalize stations.
 To set up an account, or for more information, go to www.pandora.com.
 Pandora may not be available in Canada or Mexico.